-4.3 Predicted PBLH vs. spiral profiles
+4.3 The predicted PBLH vs. spiral profiles

-During the four DISCOVER-AQ campaigns, PBLH was manually labeled from spiral profiles measured in-situ by aircraft.
-The comparisons between this PBLH observation dataset and the four evaluated datasets (NARR, MERRA-2, ERA5, and 370 XGB prediction) are very similar to the comparisons using the HSRL dataset and shown in Fig. 10.
-This similarity is consistent with the resemblance of the distributions of the spiral profile- and HSRL-based PBLH (comparing the left and right columns in Fig. 3).
-The XGB prediction gives the best MB in all campaigns, the lowest MAE and RMSE in all campaigns but DISCOVER-AQ TX, and the highest correlation coefficient in all campaigns but DISCOVER-AQ CA.
+During the four DISCOVER-AQ campaigns, the PBLH was manually labeled from spiral profiles measured in situ by aircraft.
+The comparisons between this PBLH observation dataset and the four evaluated datasets (NARR, MERRA-2, ERA5, and XGB prediction) are very similar to the comparisons using the HSRL dataset and are shown in Fig. 10.
+This similarity is consistent with the resemblance of the distributions of the spiral-profile- and HSRL-based PBLH (comparing Fig. 3b-e with Fig. 3g-j).
+The XGB prediction gives the best MB in all campaigns, the lowest MAE and RMSE in all campaigns except DISCOVER-AQ TX, and the highest correlation coefficient in all campaigns except DISCOVER-AQ CA.

-Overall, the XGB prediction shows significantly better agreement with the three independent observational datasets than 375 the reanalysis datasets, within which the ERA5 performs better than MERRA-2 and NARR.
+Overall, the XGB prediction shows significantly better agreement with the three independent observational datasets than the reanalysis datasets, for which the ERA5 performs better than MERRA-2 and NARR.
 The XGB prediction outperforms ERA5 in most cases, mostly notably in DISCOVER-AQ MD where AMDAR airports are relatively dense.